Updated April 15, 2023

 1st Level: Plan

 It is why the major encounter for this level is a wish to stop planning and start coding.
 Again, it is significant that you plan as much as you can prior to the coding.
 In order to have the possibility of completing your first game, you should control this urge and stay at level 1.
 Questions are the important elements at this level.
-After reviewing your notes completely and you cannot come up with any questions further, then you are free to step into the next level.
-In case, however, you read down your notes and still have few questions on how things work, you must probably work out on those prior to moving on.
+After reviewing your notes completely and you cannot come up with any further questions, then you are free to step into the next level.
+In case, however, you read down your notes and still have a few questions on how things work, you must probably work out those prior to moving on.

 There are certain times when you cannot be able to answer a question since it deals more with balancing problems instead of functional problems.
 In such a case, you are probably free to move to the next stage.
 There are a lot many details that must be planned out well in advance of coding.
 Due to this reason, it is not recommended to make a text adventure game as the first mobile game.
 Try to create small at first.

 The next level of game development involves prototyping.
 At this point, you should test the core mechanics and game features to work out the balancing issues.
 You need to flesh out the ideas fast with low-fidelity prototyping so that you can understand what will work and what will not before starting the coding.